MicrosoftDocs/azure-video-indexer/azure-video-indexer/includes/transparency-textual-summarization-edge.md

-## Textual summarization on an edge device notes
+## Textual summarization using VI enabled by Arc notes

-Textual summarization on an edge device utilizes the [Phi-3.5-mini-instruct](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct/tree/main) model.
+Textual summarization enabled by Arc (also known as using VI on an edge device) utilizes the [Phi-3.5-mini-instruct](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct/tree/main) model.
 The Phi-3.5 model has a context size of 128k and modest hardware requirements.
 There’s no charge for requests to change the model.

 ### Specifications

-- Supports CPU and GPU, though CPU is very slow and not recommended.
+- Hardware requirements: GPU V100 or Intel CPU 32 cores.
+CPU is very slow and not recommended.
 - Tested [on Standard_NC24ads_A100_v4](/azure/virtual-machines/sizes/gpu-accelerated/nca100v4-series?tabs=sizebasic).
 For more support hardware support information, refer to the [official release](https://huggingface.co/microsoft/Phi-3.5-vision-instruct).
 - Average runtime on A100 was ~14.5% of the video duration.
 For short videos, the runtime can be as low as ~11.9%.